-As a married soldier, he should have the option to choose to live off post.
-The only exception would be some overseas posts where they require families to be on post unless the soldier is of a certain rank.
+As a married soldier, he should have the option to choose to live off-post.
+The only exception would be some overseas posts requiring families to be on post unless the soldier is of a certain rank.

-If you choose to live on post, you trade BAH for on post housing.
-If you choose to live off post, you receive BAH to help cover the costs of housing.
+If you choose to live on post, you trade BAH for on-post housing.
+If you choose to live off post, you receive BAH to help cover housing costs.

 Good luck with the move!

 My husband graduates BCT in Aug and then goes to AIT until December.
-He and I have talked it over and as of now I have decided to stay at our home for a little while after he goes to his duty station.
+He and I have talked it over, and as of now, I have decided to stay at our home for a little while after he goes to his duty station.
 He wants me to stay at my job for a while so we can get our debt paid off.
-My question is, if I am on his orders for his duty station, do I have to go?
-And also I plan on staying home no longer than a year, so when I do decide to move will I be able to move to his base with him?
+My question is, do I have to go if I am on his orders for his duty station?
+And also, I plan on staying home no longer than a year, so when I do decide to move, will I be able to move to his base with him?

 You do not have to move with him.
 But realize that he will only receive a housing allowance to pay for one household.

 You will be able to move with him whenever you would like.
-Whether the Army will pay for the move will depend on if you are on his orders and if he uses his moving allowance when he moves to the post.
+Whether the Army will pay for the move depends on whether you are on his orders and if he uses his moving allowance when moving to the post.

 Your best bet is to contact the transportation office to find out about your particular situation and if there is an expiration date for the move.
-Many times, the orders will state how long he has to move household goods with expenses being covered by the Army.
+The orders often state how long he has to move household goods with expenses being covered by the Army.